Gender Pay Gap Reporting 2024

 Median averages are useful to indicate what the ‘typical’ situation is i.e. in the middle of an organisation and are not distorted by very large or small pay rates.

-Once again shift working allowances were the key driver in the gap and excluding these anti-social working payments the gap was actually -1.9% (i.e. the middle paid female was paid more than the middle paid male).
+When we exclude anti-social working payments the gap was -20.5%, demonstrating the middle paid female was paid more than the middle paid male.

 1. The Mean Bonus Gender Pay Gap